wp-plugins/mdc-youtube-downloader/readme.txt

 == Screenshots ==

 1. Configure page
+2. Shortcode in a page a post
-2. Download page with different video formats
+3. Download page with different video formats